-Without a doubt Mama’s laughter echoes in the walls of my kitchen.
+Without a doubt, Mama’s laughter echoes in the walls of my kitchen.
 A kitchen that was once hers.
 When I’m busy cooking it’s when I remember her the most.

 New Recipes Old Traditions

-Most Sundays after church service Randy and I try to share a meal together with our children, it’s not always a home cooked one but when it is I try to go the extra mile for them.
+Most Sundays after church service Randy and I try to share a meal together with our children, it’s not always a home-cooked one but when it is I try to go the extra mile for them.
 All with the hope that they will linger just a little bit longer at the table.
 Hoping to recreate the same warmth that Mama offered us.

 Sharing A Keto Meal

-The low carb, keto kitchen gives us ample opportunity to produce tasty, satisfying meals.
+Because the low carb, keto kitchen gives us ample opportunity to produce tasty, satisfying meals.
 You’ll never feel like you have to choose between taste and health when it comes to eating keto.